well, learning Arabic from the Quran is really hard, you should at least learn the Arabic grammar and some Arabic words.

 - Learn Arabic by using Language Transfer:

-Another great podcast to help you learn Arabic online is language transfer, it offers you a series of audios that you could download easily.
+Another great podcast to help you learn Arabic online is language transfer, it offers you a series of audio that you could download easily.
 In addition to their fun Arabic Vocabulary cards that you could download as Pdf or view on Facebook.
 The cards are great to learn read and speak Arabic for beginners.

 TuneIn offers you the opportunity to learn Arabic online by listening to the radio where you will find many countries speaking Arabic.
 Try some of the stations before you make up your mind.